LionsHeadDev/verba/README.md

 ### 2025-09-23

 ## Added
-- fixed header with **VERBA** logo (left side) and centered navigation
+- Fixed header with **VERBA** logo (left side) and centered navigation
-- pill-style navigation with hovering
+- Pill-style navigation with hover states

 ## Fixed
-- Home page welcome fixed, original problem was that navigation and other items were moving with the useState, fixed by chaning min-width to 9ch.
+- Home page welcome message no longer shifts layout when swapping text
+  (used `min-width: 9ch` to keep space reserved)

 ---